Research

 01: Psychedelic Therapy for Surviving Family Members

-In partnership with The Center for Psychedelic Research and Therapy at UT Austin’s Dell Medical School, this groundbreaking study is the first of its kind to
+In partnership with The Center for Psychedelic Research and Therapy at UT Austin’s Dell Medical School, this groundbreaking study is the first of its kind to explore the impact of psychedelic-assisted therapy on complicated grief in bereaved family members of military personnel.

 Goals